danmanners/gha-scale-set-helm/readme.md

 ## How long will this be supported?

-Until GitHub publishes the same chart as a standard
+Until GitHub publishes the same chart as a non-OCI artifact.
+In an ideal world, this repo _will_ be deprecated in favor of GitHub publishing the chart in a way that Argo, Kustomize, and Jenkins-X can utilize.
+As of July 2023 however, that is not the case.

 ## Thanks